Terry Mason's Family History Site

 Matthew Rabun and wife Sarah Warren Rabun were founding members of the Powell’s Creek Baptist Church, later known as Powelton Baptist Church, in 1786.
-By 1787 Matthew Rabun Sr. was representing Greene Co as a Justice of the Inferior Court, was appointed as Justice of the Peace (JP) in the early 1790’s and became a representative for the Ga legislature for Hancock Co GA, then was elected representative again to GA legislature in 1794-5, and was elected from Hancock Co, along with Charles Abercrombie and Thomas Lamar, to Constitutional Convention of Ga, in 1798—which convention George G. Smith called the largest and the “ablest” assembled in Georgia up until this time.
+By 1787 Matthew Rabun was representing Greene Co as a Justice of the Inferior Court, was appointed as Justice of the Peace (JP) in the early 1790’s and became a representative for the Georgia legislature for Hancock Co., Georgia, then was elected representative again to Georgia legislature in 1794-5, and was elected from Hancock Co, along with Charles Abercrombie and Thomas Lamar, to Constitutional Convention of Ga, in 1798—which convention George G. Smith called the largest and the “ablest” assembled in Georgia up until this time.
 (See the Ga Archives Virtual Vault, Name index, under Matthew Rabun for much of the JP information, etc. See Story of Georgia 1732-1860 by George Gillman Smith, originally published 1901, 2nd edition 1968, pp 178-179.)"

 RESIDENCE: "His burial is on the grounds once belonging to the old Whaley Plantation, much later belonging to W.W.Stephens (early 1900’s), four miles west of old Mayfield (W.W.
 Stephens’ large peach orchards business near Mayfield is mentioned 1905 in Atlanta Constitution news.)
 From this family cemetery, the remains of Matthew Rabun Sr’s son, Gov William Rabun (died Oct of 1819),were transferred, c1970, to the present burial place at the old Powelton Baptist Church (founded in 1786 as Powell’s Creek Baptist Church).
 (The family cemetery is destroyed, though place of burial has been recorded well by Friends of Hancock County, Georgia, Cemeteries—information to be found online at GAgenweb or by contacting Friends of Hancock County Cemeteries.)